Sign In / Register

 ABOUT THE BUSINESS

-Hisense UK Limited (”Hisense UK”) is a company incorporated in the United Kingdom.
+Hisense UK Limited (“Hisense UK”) is a company incorporated in the United Kingdom in 2012.
 The Group has a straightforward structure in the UK, with Hisense UK being the only entity in the UK.
 The purpose of the Company was to operate as a product distributor.

 TAX DECISION MAKING PROCESS AND INTERNAL GOVERNANCE

-Hisense UK is responsible for the compliance of tax issues in the UK.
+Hisense UK is responsible for ensuring tax compliance within the UK.
 In terms of the internal approval procedure, the Company holds the decision-making power for localised tax related matters and report to the Group.
-With the constantly changing tax environment, Hisense UK has an emphasis on compliance and aims to keep up-to-date with the relevant knowledge and skills to identify, assess, manage and mitigate tax risk in order to be compliant in the UK.
-The day to day management and implementation of Hisense UK’s tax affairs is provided by the UK finance team.
-Compliance matters are dealt with both in-house and through outsourced professional services firms to ensure accuracy.
-Responsibility for Hisense UK’s tax strategy and policies rests with the Company’s General Manager.
+With the constantly changing tax environment, Hisense UK has an emphasis on compliance and aims to keep up to date with the relevant knowledge and skills to identify, assess, manage and mitigate tax risk in order to be compliant in the UK.
+The UK finance team oversees the day-to-day management and implementation of Hisense UK’s tax affairs.

 ATTITUDE TO TAX PLANNING AND MANAGEMENT